Edison Chen: Multimedia company

 In February 2007, he invested $10 million HKD to open his own multi-media company, Clot Media Division, which plans to produce movies, commercials and music albums.
 In June 2007, he released a Mandarin album, Allow Me to Re-Introduce Myself (讓我再次介紹我自己), with tracks produced by legendary hip-hop artist Kanye West, as well as producers Just Blaze and Clinton Sparks.

 Community work

 As early as 2001 Chen had appeared in Vancouver charity shows.
 He has also been a supporter for the gay and lesbian community in Hong Kong, including being voted as an icon in 2001.

 In 2007 he was invited by Be@rbrick toys for a charity event in Harbour City, Hong Kong.
 The charity proceeds were donated to "Hong Kong Blood Cancer Foundation".

 Video game voice work

-He provided English and Cantonese voice work as a Sun On Yee triad member (inspired by the real life triad Sun Yee On) named Jackie Ma, a major character in the 2012 open world action-adventure video game Sleeping Dogs originally released on PC, PlayStation 3 and Xbox 360.
+He provided English and Cantonese voice work as a Sun On Yee triad member (inspired by the real life triad Sun Yee On) named Jackie Ma, a major character in the 2012 open world action-adventure video game Sleeping Dogs.
 Sleeping Dogs is set in the city of Hong Kong, and also features voice work from other established actors including Will Yun Lee, Emma Stone and Lucy Liu.